444thLiao/Denitrification_Ruegeria/README.md

 This repository focus on **phylogenetic analysis, ancestral reconstruction, and gene arrangement studies** for microbial or genomic datasets.

+## Installation

+The installation of software used in Amplicon data analysis see [amplicon_workflow](https://github.com/444thLiao/amplicon_workflow)

+`pip install pandas==1.3.5 biopython==1.79 tqdm==4.65.0 ete3==3.1.2 plotly==4.14.3`

+The installtion time should be less time one hour if network is fine.

+Installtion of `mafft ecceTERA angst orthofinder` please refer to corresponding websites.

+## Demo
+Since most of the path within scripts are referred to the path in LuoLab server.
+I provided some example data in the demo folder to help reader to go throught the script.

+The expected output containing all samples (beyond the demo data) are deposited on the corresponding folders `(Trees_amplicon, Trees_Denitrification, ancestral_reconstruction)` .

 ## Main Scripts

 - Amplicon data analysis is primarily carried out using [amplicon_workflow](https://github.com/444thLiao/amplicon_workflow)